 - Step 8 In the Select a guest OS area, carry out the following steps and then click Next: - a.
 From the Guest OS Family drop-down list, choose Linux. - b.
-From the Guest OS Version drop-down list, choose the supported Red Hat Enterprise Linux (RHEL) version. - Step 9 In the Customize hardware area, in the Virtual Hardware tab, carry out the following configurations and then click Next. - a. choose the required values from the CPU and Memory drop-down lists according to the SNS series appliance you use:
+From the Guest OS Version drop-down list, choose the supported Red Hat Enterprise Linux (RHEL) version.
+Cisco ISE Release 3.1 and later use RHEL 8. - Step 9 In the Customize hardware area, in the Virtual Hardware tab, carry out the following configurations and then click Next. - a. choose the required values from the CPU and Memory drop-down lists according to the SNS series appliance you use: